Likes, Budgets, and Equilibria: Designing Contests for Socially Optimal Advertising: Introduction

 In today’s digitally connected world, the landscape of marketing has undergone a profound transformation.
 Traditional advertising channels, such as newspapers and television, still have relevance, but the burgeoning influence of social media platforms cannot be overstated.
 This shift is not merely a matter of preference; it’s driven by the fundamental human inclination to trust recommendations from within our social circles.
 Using this inherent trust, firms seek to maximize the reach of their products and services through strategic dissemination within social networks.

 In a competitive market setting, potential customers (vertex in the social graph) have varying level of information available on different firms.
 In this paper, we measure this information disparity a vertex has about firms through its \emph{awareness level}.
 It captures how prominently a firm occupies an agent’s attention or belief relative to its competitors.
 The awareness of the customers therefore consists of two components: (a) a direct marketing impact coming from the firms through advertisements, promotional offers, etc., and (b) an indirect impact coming from recommendations from their neighbors in the social graph.
 The consolidated impact on the awareness therefore depends on the network centralities of the vertex w.r.t.\ its neighbors and from the competing budget allocated to every node by all the firms.
 The competing budget component is modeled through the widely used \emph{contest success function} (CSF) \citep{skaperdas1996contest}.
 Our analysis considers that the firms play best response to each other's committed budgets to reach equilibrium, and analyzes the welfare at such equilibria.
+The CSF is viewed as a design choice made by a planner who sets the rules governing how firms’ marketing efforts translate into customer awareness, with the goal of shaping firms’ incentives so that their strategic behavior leads to socially desirable outcomes.
+This perspective is consistent with real-world advertising markets, where platform owners such as Google or Meta determine how impressions are allocated among competing advertisers through platform-specific rules, based on bids or budgets.